 Geocentric Coordinate Time

 Geocentric Coordinate Time (TCG) is the Time scale of the GCRS.

-Terrestrial Time
+It is defined in the context of general relativity.
+It differs from TT by removing the effects of the Earths motion.Terrestrial Time

 Terrestrial Time (TT), previously known as Terrestrial Dynamical Time (TDT), is a conceptually uniform time scale that would be measured by an ideal clock on the surface of the geoid.
 TT is measured in days of 86400 SI seconds.
 Between TT and TCG the following relation holds: